facebookresearch/ParlAI/projects/drqa/README.md

 # DrQA

-This agent is a (partial) implementation of the DrQA Document Reader from:
+This archived project was a (partial) implementation of the DrQA Document Reader from:

 *Danqi Chen, Adam Fisch, Jason Weston, Antoine Bordes.
 2017.
 Reading Wikipedia to Answer Open-Domain Questions.